ManiShankarGajavelli/MyInterviewGuide/SpringCore.md

 - WebSocket -> Creates a bean for a particular WebSocket Session.

 Bean Life Cycle
-	when Container Starts, a Spring Bean needs to be instantiated based on java/xml bean definition. it may be required to perform some initialization to get it into a usable state.
+- when Container Starts, a Spring Bean needs to be instantiated based on java/xml bean definition. it may be required to perform some initialization to get it into a usable state.
 Similarly, when the bean is no longer required and is removed from the container, some cleanup may be required.
-	Container is responsible for managing the life cycle of beans created through spring container.
+- Container is responsible for managing the life cycle of beans created through spring container.
-Bean Life Cycle
-	there are two types of life cycle callbacks,
+- There are two types of life cycle callbacks,
 	1. Post-initialization call back methods.
 	2. pre-destruction call back methods.
-Four ways of Controlling Bean Life Cycle events:
+- Four ways of Controlling Bean Life Cycle events:
 	1.	initializingBean(afterPropertySet()) and disposableBean(destory()) Callback interfaces.
-			Not recommended way as it has tight Couple your bean class with spring container.
+		- Not recommended way as it has tight Couple your bean class with spring container.
 	2. *Aware interfaces for specific behaviour.
-			Spring Provides a set of *Aware interface which we need to provide implementation to them.
+		- Spring Provides a set of *Aware interface which we need to provide implementation to them.
 	3. custom init() and destroy() methods. this can be defined in
-			1. BeanLocal Definition :::In XML to a single bean tag with init-method and destroy-method
+        - BeanLocal Definition :::In XML to a single bean tag with init-method and destroy-method
-			2. Global Definition :::In XML to a beans tag with init-method and destroy-method
+        - Global Definition :::In XML to a beans tag with init-method and destroy-method
 	4. @PostConstruct and @PreDestroy Annotations:::
         Spring Call these methods only once and they are JSR-250 annotations.
-		PostConstruct::: will be called just after the created with default constructor and before it was returned to requested object.
+         - PostConstruct::: will be called just after the created with default constructor and before it was returned to requested object.
-		PreDestory: is called just before the bean is about to destroyed inside the bean container.
+         - PreDestory: is called just before the bean is about to destroyed inside the bean container.
-			These are part of JavaEE and JavaEE was deprecated in java 9 and removed in java 11. so, we need to add additional dependency :javax.annotation.
+         - These are part of JavaEE and JavaEE was deprecated in java 9 and removed in java 11. so, we need to add additional dependency :javax.annotation.

 ### Major Annotations in Spring